Sawmonabo/Portfolio/README.md

 ### [Java Web Scraping - GoogleStock Analysis](https://github.com/Sawmonabo/GoogleFinance_Java_Scraping)
 *  Taking user-input from the terminal to search a ticker name and receive information on the company and its finances.
-*  Perform web scraping with Java using the JSoup library.
-*  Creating and using methods to perform stock analysis.
+*  Used Object-Oriented principles to create and use methods to perform stock analysis.
-*  Object Oriented Program
-*  Includes a runner file to be ran as the main, as well as, the unix command to run the program with the jsoup.jar file correctly.
+*  HTML parsing to find correct tags for each specific variable.

 <br />